Najeeb223/CSS.exe/README.md

 ## 🙌 Contributing

-CSS.exe is proudly open-source and welcomes collaboration!
+CSS.exe is  open-source and welcomes collaboration

-* Found a bug?
-Open an issue.
 * Want to improve a layout, animation, or add a feature?
 PRs are welcome.

 ---